The Equalizer (1985 TV series): Film series

 A film starring Denzel Washington in the title role, very loosely based upon the series, was released in September 2014.
 It was followed by a sequel, The Equalizer 2, which was released on July 20, 2018.
-Melissa Leo, who was a guest star in "The Defector," the third episode of the TV series, appears in both movies.

-A third film is in the works with Washington and director Antoine Fuqua returning and filming expected to start in late 2022.
+A third film titled The Equalizer 3 with Washington and director Antoine Fuqua returning was released on September 1, 2023.

-Television series
+2021 television revival series

-In November 2019, CBS announced that a reboot is in development with Queen Latifah in the lead role as Robyn McCall.
-Andrew Marlowe and Terri Miller will serve as showrunners with Latifah herself as an executive producer.
+In November 2019, CBS announced that a reboot was in development with Queen Latifah in the lead role as Robyn McCall.
+Andrew Marlowe and Terri Miller were named as showrunners with Latifah herself as an executive producer.
 On January 27, 2020, CBS issued a pilot order for the new version.

 The series was among the 14 pilots ordered by CBS in February 2020 and was fast tracked to series the following March, as they are unable to film their pilots where Universal Television was shut down because of the COVID-19 pandemic.

 On May 8, 2020, CBS picked up the series and they added Chris Noth as William Bishop, a quirky ex-CIA director who is the opposite of Latifah.
 It premiered on February 7, 2021, after Super Bowl LV.